just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 flag{l33t_l0ckp1ck1ng_br0}
 the key is ilovelatkesalot!
 ```
 We get a new flag, `flag{l33t_l0ckp1ck1ng_br0}`, and a key, `ilovelatkesalot!`.
-We can use this key to decrypt the information the blog post.
+We can use this key to decrypt the information in the blog post.

 ### Unknown Encryption
 On the same blog post where the bike lock is mentioned, Chance also mentions that he encrypted his data using the key he locked: